How to Change Windows Terminal Language in Windows 11

 Want to change the language in Windows Terminal on Windows 11?
 You can do that by adjusting your system’s regional settings.
 Windows Terminal picks up these settings by default.

-Windows Terminal is a powerful, modern app.
-It supports multiple tabs, panes, and lots of customization.
-This makes it a great unified experience for command-line tools like Command Prompt, PowerShell, and WSL, which lets you run Linux commands.
+Windows Terminal is a powerful, modern app supporting multiple tabs, panes, and extensive customization.
+This unified experience allows users to work with command-line tools like Command Prompt, PowerShell, and WSL, the Windows Subsystem for Linux, which enables running Linux commands.

 To change the language for Windows Terminal, you’ll go to the Date & time, language, and region settings in Windows 11.
 This change will update the display language for the terminal’s interface.